rfennell/AzurePipelines/Extensions/Versioning/readme.md

          Added a Nuspec tasks
 V1.7.x - Nuspec task Fixed UTF8
-         Nuspec task fixed Namespace Xpath issue
+         Nuspec task fixed Namespace Xpath issue V1.8.x - Added output variables for the version number actually used

 A set of tasks based on the versioning sample script to version tamping assemblies shown in the [VSTS documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
 ).
 These allow versioning of